buepro/typo3-pizpalue/Documentation/User/Design.rst

    In case a tile content needs to be vertically scrolled the class ``pp-tile-scroll-y`` might be assigned to the tile.

 .. attention::
-   The tile unit gridelement is available using the recommended gridelements static template (``Gridelements w/DataProcessing (recommended)``).
+   When using the extension `pp_gridelements` the tile unit gridelement is available using the recommended gridelements static template (``Gridelements w/DataProcessing (recommended)``).
 Further information can be found on the preliminary :ref:`Upgrade 12 <admin_upgrade_12_gridelements>` documentation.

 .. _user-design-contentElement: